|Lisa Steadman, Chair|

 I'm Anna from Essex; my youngest son was diagnosed as having Haemophilia Severe B Type in 2017 and we were soon navigating an unknown world of bleeding disorders.
 The community of families walking the walk ahead of us was so supportive, I wanted to be a committee member to be part of this valued community, sharing experiences, supporting one another and providing our children and their super siblings with support too.

 |Natalie Jarman, Committee Members|

 9 Year Old Severe Haemophilia A Boy

-My husband Danny and I decided to join the committee for local families with bleeding disorders because our son Ollie has severe Haemophilia a, and we think that it would be wonderful to help bring families like our own together.
+I decided to join the committee for local families with bleeding disorders because our son Ollie has severe Haemophilia a, and I think that it would be wonderful to help bring families like our own together.
 So that we are able to not only share experiences with each other, but also learn from others too.